GOOD-Stuff/FPGA-SPI-Flash/README.md

 ### About ###
 This is example project of FPGA programmer of SPI Flash memory.

+This is branch of fix QSPI Flash S25FL512S (when it blocked)
 ### What we have ###
 Board is xcku9p-ffve900-1-e (Kintex-7 Ultrascale+).
 Flash is S25FL512S (64 MB)